 Where the design community meets.

-Berlin, Germany Senior Product Designer at Lohnwerk Joined over 5 years ago
+Berlin, Germany Senior Product Designer at Lohnwerk Joined about 7 years ago

 Omer hasn't posted any stories yet.

 Apart from newer models like U2720Q (and maybe expensive and more color-accurate models like UP2718Q), you may find a cheap Dell P2715Q which is technically/practically way better than U2715H and still very good.

 This is important, no that's more important, but what about that? isn't that important? holy cow, that's important too, let me highlight that mf right there that looks important too

 In a small company, management, marketing, design and sales can be one person too but we don't derive professional roles from this use cases, especially if this roles are specialist roles, if not we use generalist terms, instead of saying Back-End Developer we say Developer or Software Engineer if they're also doing Front-End, DevOps etc.

 As User Experience happens internally and externally in all facets and all touchpoints of the organization, ideally it should be a concern of all the departments and at the strategical management level, UX experts should supervise the company-wide effort.
 In that sense of course UX experts practice will overlap with many departments and roles in varying levels.